Ahmed1Osman/nlp-repo/README.md

 ### 4. Text Classification with CNNs 🏆
 *Description*: Classify text using Convolutional Neural Networks.

+### 5. Grammar Correction with BART ✍️
+*Description*: Correct grammatical errors in text using BART.

 ## Getting Started 🚀

 Ready to dive in?
 Follow these steps: